Check back in early 2023 for information on the Reinhardt Bruno Golf Tournament

 BIAC offers Single and Multi-day recreation programs featuring a range of activities such as hiking, climbing, a ropes course, cycling and rafting.
 Winter activities include skiing, snowboarding, ice fishing and snowshoeing.
 Music and Art Classes and social activities are held throughout the year.

 On April 6, 1983, in a boxing incident at the University of Colorado, Tony sustained an acute, subdural hematoma.
-He survived three brain surgeries in one night, a drug induced coma to save his life and thirty days on life support systems.
+He survived three brain surgeries in one night, a drug-induced coma to save his life and thirty days on life support systems.
 This was just the beginning of a long struggle.
 With severe brain damage and paralysis on his right side, Tony has fought back with years of intensive physical and cognitive therapies.
-Tony works four days a week in a workshop for the disabled called “SHALOM-INDUSTRIES”.
+Tony now attends day programs at Rocky Mt.
+M.S.
+Center and The Journey.

 $175 per person